littleraskol/Sprint-And-Dash-Redux/SprintAndDashRedux/readme.txt

 Gamepad/controller users: Although I use the word "key" throughout this document, under the hood the code can recognize controller buttons too.
 The only limitation (for now) is some logic used to detect whether you are running still expects a key.
 Since I think 99% of users probably autorun, this will likely not matter.

+Source code is included in the install package and available here: https://github.com/littleraskol/Sprint-And-Dash-Redux

 2. CREDITS

 This is an adaption of the work of OrSpeeder, who created the original Sprint and Dash Mod, and released it under the GNU General Public License.
 Sprint and Dash Mod Redux will also use it.
 I recommend checking his version of the mod out if this isn't your thing, or to check out his other mods.